 Drinking Too Much: Uncovering Disturbing New Data

-A recent study involved 34,000 adults throughout the United States with the objective of studying transitions to and from at-risk alcohol use.
+A study involved 34,000 adults throughout the United States with the objective of studying transitions to and from at-risk alcohol use.
 Researchers collected data from the participants at two different intervals to monitor alcohol consumption levels.

 Research has found that about 40 percent of U.S. adults consume enough alcohol to cause negative health consequences.
 The results include the following: